Pot is becoming a high-tech agribusiness, and that's weird for some marijuana growers

 It's not an easy idea for some.

-"What this is does is put the machine between you and what you're making," Chaitanya said.
+"What this does is put the machine between you and what you're making," Chaitanya said.
 "I"d maintain there's something inherently different with growing something with love."

 But the tech is coming.